mercadolibre/meli-card-drawer-ios/README.md

 * Swift 4.2
 * xCode 9.2+
 * @Objc full compatibility

-### 🔮 Project Example
-This project include an example project using MeliCardDrawer and another target with xCTests test cases.

 ## ❤️ Feedback
 This is an open source project, so feel free to contribute.
 How? -> Fork this project and propose your own fixes, suggestions and open a pull request with the changes.